 What are the advantages of writing for Movie Fail?

 Movie Fail is a well-trafficked site, bringing in anywhere from thousands to tens of thousands of readers each month.
-While we do not pay writers, we feel there is inherent value in getting your name out into the world.
+While all staff at Movie Fail are volunteers (including its founders), at the risk of sounding like outlets that abuse the labor of writers for profit, we do feel there is some value in getting your name out into the world.
 Any guest post submitted to the site is promoted to the same degree as our staff pieces; we value your work just as much as we value our own, if not more so.
+And we hope you can take these clippings on to freelance and permanent opportunities in the future, as many of our staff have done.

 What sort of articles are you looking for from guest writers?